lawrencegripper/gripdev.xyz/content/posts/2025/flipper-feature-flag-discovery/index.md

 draft: false
 ---

-So you have Flipper in your ruby codebase for handling feature flags but… now you have used them and need a way to find them and help you pay down the tech debt of cleaning them up.
+So you have Flipper in your ruby codebase for handling feature flags but... now you have used them and need a way to find them and help you pay down the tech debt of cleaning them up.

 Well good news, you can use AST Parsing to find all the instance.